 About The ELD Mandate

 The ELD mandate is a federal government regulation in the United States.
-It specifies that operators of commercial motor vehicles will be required to use electronic logging devices, or ELDs.
-These devices record data related to vehicle operations and driver activity in order to track hours of service (HOS).
+It specifies that operators of commercial motor vehicles are required to use electronic logging devices to record drivers’ HOS.
 It applies to commercial motor vehicles that weigh more than 10,001 pounds, have placarded hazmat loads, or are carrying more than 8 or 15 passengers.

 ELD Mandate Compliance Timeline